Newcastle University: United Kingdom

 The Devonshire Building, opened in 2004, incorporates in an energy efficient design.
 It uses photovoltaic cells to help to power motorised shades that control the temperature of the building and geothermal heating coils.
 Its architects won awards in the Hadrian awards and the RICS Building of the Year Award 2004.
-The university won a Green Gown award for its construction.
+The university won a Green Gown Award for its construction.

 Plans for additions and improvements to the campus were made public in March 2008 and completed in 2010 at a cost of £200 million.
 They included a redevelopment of the south-east (Haymarket) façade with a five-storey King's Gate administration building as well as new student accommodation.
 Two additional buildings for the school of medicine were also built.

 September 2012 saw the completion of the new buildings and facilities for INTO Newcastle University on the university campus.
 The main building provides 18 new teaching rooms, a Learning Resource Centre, a lecture theatre, science lab, administrative and academic offices and restaurant.

 The Philip Robinson Library is the main university library and is named after a bookseller in the city and benefactor to the library.
 The Walton Library specialises in services for the Faculty of Medical Sciences in the Medical School.
 It is named after Lord Walton of Detchant, former Dean of the Faculty of Medicine and Professor of Neurology.
 The library has a relationship with the Northern region of the NHS allowing their staff to use the library for research and study.
 The Law Library specialises in resources relating to law, and the Marjorie Robinson Library Rooms offers additional study spaces and computers.
 Together, these house over one million books and 500,000 electronic resources.
 Some schools within the university, such as the School of Modern Languages, also have their own smaller libraries with smaller highly specialised collections.

 In addition to the city centre campus there are buildings such as the Dove Marine Laboratory located on Cullercoats Bay, and Cockle Park Farm in Northumberland.

-Newcastle University Business School opened a London campus in September 2015; however this closed in September 2021.

 International

 In September 2008, the university's first overseas branch was opened in Singapore, a Marine International campus called, NUMI Singapore.
 This later expanded beyond marine subjects and became Newcastle University Singapore, largely through becoming an Overseas University Partner of Singapore Institute of Technology.

-In 2011, the Medical School opened a campus in Malaysia, Newcastle University Medicine Malaysia (NUMed).
+In 2011, the university's Medical School opened an international branch campus in Iskandar Puteri, Johor, Malaysia, namely Newcastle University Medicine Malaysia.

 Student accommodation

 Newcastle University has many catered and non-catered halls of residence available to first-year students, located around the city of Newcastle.
 Popular Newcastle areas for private student houses and flats off campus include Jesmond, Heaton, Sandyford, Shieldfield, South Shields and Spital Tongues.

+Henderson Hall was used as a hall of residence until a fire destroyed it in 2023.

 St Mary's College in Fenham, one of the halls of residence, was formerly St Mary's College of Education, a teacher training college.